👀 Solink Secure Summit 2025 is open for registration.

 Market Direction

 We are seeing shifts in the analytics and security industries that support our beliefs of where the market needs to be.
-These are three trends which have helped Solink’s cloud video surveillance system grow and gain traction.
+These are three trends which have helped Solink’s cloud video security system grow and gain traction.

 • People are moving away from proprietary DVRs and Vendors.
 More and more organizations want IT friendly equipment.